VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 # Tutorial

-Here you will learn enough about Neovim to configure lsp-zero version 4.
-We will create a configuration file called `init.lua`, install a plugin manager, a colorscheme and finally setup lsp-zero.
+Here you will learn enough to configure Neovim from scratch with LSP support.
+We will create a configuration file called `init.lua`, install a plugin manager, a colorscheme and finally install some plugins.

-If you already have a Neovim configuration with a plugin manager, go to the [getting started section](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v4.x/README.md#getting-started) for a quick start.
+If you already have a Neovim configuration with a plugin manager, go to the [getting started page](https://lsp-zero.netlify.app/docs/getting-started.html) for a quick start.

 ## Requirements